dennishamrick/z-nome_hunt/README.md

 ## Important formatting notes for input file

-Your input file should
+### Your input file should contain no comments.
-### Contain no comments.
 The only information in the file should be its sequence.
 Downloaded chromosomes will usually have a first line with > then information.
 You can run

 `sed -i '1d' <yourfile>`

 in bash to remove this first line.

-### Be a .txt, .fa, or .fna file, or have its file extension removed.
+### Your input file should be a .txt, .fa, or .fna file, or have its file extension removed.
 Formats besides these extensions or compressed sequence files may not work properly.